xuankimtran/docs-1/pages/katalon-studio/docs/database-settings.md

 > **Kakalon Studio Enterprise license** is required to connect external database libraries to Katalon Studio.

-This section provides guidance to connect to the external database that has JDBC driver via an example how to **Create a test file from MariaDB**.
+This section provides guidance to connect to an external database that has JDBC driver by **Creating a test file from MariaDB**.

 1. Download the executable jar file of the library [here](https://downloads.mariadb.org/connector-java/2.4.4/) for connecting to MariaDB.